top of page

 Over Covid Lockdowns, I got a lot of new work doing remote sessions online.
 I met people only over the internet, not just in West Cork where I live, but Kerry, Clare, Dublin.
 Groups of people in hospitals, setting up little screens in Day rooms where people could sing along and healthcare assistants rushing in and out to push unmute buttons or speak again for a person I couldn’t hear in the background.

 One group I worked with for almost a year online.
 They were about an hour and a half away and I met them in their homes over computers and iPads.
-We wrote a song together about their town, their lives, their experiences.
-I adored each and every one of them.
+We wrote a song together about their town, their

-Finally our time has come to an end and now we’ve got a brilliant plan
+Liz 3: Finally our time has come to an end and now we’ve got a brilliant plan

 Come to my house, come to my garden and share a space with me